Monthly Expenditure Calculator

 With the right evidence, you can argue the point with them so that your living expenses are being calculated accurately – a mortgage broker can help you do this.

-What if I messed up and declared higher expenses than I actually pay?
+What if I accidentally declared more than I actually spend?

 Unfortunately, the lender may decline your home loan under the assumption that you can’t afford it.